 Great teams make great businesses and the first step of building a great team starts with a great recruitment process.
-Here are some of our recruitment tips that we have learned after spending years recruiting great people and building awesome teams on improving your recruitment process.
+Here are some of the recruitment tips that we have learned after spending years recruiting great people and building awesome teams on improving your recruitment process.

 This is not an easy task to do and especially taking the time out to articulate and document it for a hiring manager might just not be possible.
-We think this is much easier done if you can articulate what the desired candidate will achieve in next 3 months 6 months and 1 year.
+We think this is much easier done if you can articulate what the desired candidate will achieve in the next 3 months 6 months and 1 year.
 Include this in your job description and set the expectation for the candidate.
 Work out skills and qualifications required to achieve the goals.
 This methodology helps bring clarity to everyone.

 Create an interview plan for each position where everyone has clarity on what to measure in each interview.
-An interviewer should walk into the interview with adequate knowledge on what she is supposed to measure in the interview and how to measure it.
+An interviewer should walk into the interview with adequate knowledge of what she is supposed to measure in the interview and how to measure it.
 For example, you want to check if the candidate is comfortable with long working hours and uncertainty in the role.
 You can guide your interviewer towards what is the best way to understand priorities in a candidate’s life and her approach to work-life balance.

 We have all been through it.
 Interviewing for a job is a stressful affair.
-However, little gestures go a long way in building a trust and building a stellar candidate experience.
+However, little gestures go a long way in building trust and building a stellar candidate experience.
 Be prompt and courteous to your candidates.
 When the candidate walks into the office, make them feel at home and offer them a coffee!
 These small gestures go a long way in building trust and camaraderie.
-Some of these small gestures can be automated using Recruiterflow CRM software.
+Some of these small gestures can be automated using Recruiterflow recruitment CRM software.

 The interview process is rife with biases.
 Because of that, increasingly, we rely on unbiased algorithms to do at least one level of candidate qualification for us.
 Using pre-built recruitment tests one can not only screen candidates for you but also lessen the effort it takes from your team to go through the recruitment process.

 If you are doing your recruitment fantastically, that means you will have a few great people to choose from.
 This is extremely hard to do.
 However, you should stay close to those you have rejected.
-If you have been able to provide them a great experience, they might interview with you again sometime later or even just give you some great referrals of their colleagues and friends.
+If you have been able to provide them with a great experience, they might interview you again sometime later or even just give you some great referrals from their colleagues and friends.